maptiler/maptiler-geocoding-control/README.md

 - `bbox`: `[number, number, number, number]` - A bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
 Search results will be limited to the bounding box.
 - `language`: `string` - Specify the language to use for response text and query result weighting.
 Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
 More than one value can also be specified, separated by commas.
 Set to empty string for forcing no language preference.
 - `showResultsWhileTyping`: `boolean` - If `false`, indicates that search will only occur on enter key press.
 If `true`, indicates that the Geocoder will search on the input box being updated above the minLength option.
 Default `false`.
-- `marker`: `boolean | MarkerOptions` - If `true`, a [Marker](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker) will be added to the map at the location of the user-selected result using a default set of Marker options.
+- `marker`: `boolean | MarkerOptions` - If `true`, a [MapLibre GL Marker](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker) / [Leaflet Marker](https://leafletjs.com/reference.html#marker) will be added to the map at the location of the user-selected result using a default set of Marker options.
 If the value is an object, the marker will be constructed using these options.
 If `false`, no marker will be added to the map.
 Requires that `options.maplibregl` also be set.
 Default `true`.
-- `showResultMarkers`: `boolean | MarkerOptions` - If `true`, [Markers](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker) will be added to the map at the location the top results for the query.
+- `showResultMarkers`: `boolean | MarkerOptions` - If `true`, [MapLibre GL Marker](https://maplibre.org/maplibre-gl-js-docs/api/markers/#marker) / [Leaflet Marker](https://leafletjs.com/reference.html#marker) will be added to the map at the location the top results for the query.
 If the value is an object, the marker will be constructed using these options.
 If `false`, no marker will be added to the map.
 Requires that `options.maplibregl` also be set.
 Default `true`.
 - `zoom`: `number` - On geocoded result what zoom level should the map animate to when a bbox isn't found in the response.
 If a bbox is found the map will fit to the bbox.
 Default `16`.
 - `flyTo`: `boolean | (FlyToOptions & FitBoundsOptions)` - If `false`, animating the map to a selected result is disabled.
 If `true`, animating the map will use the default animation parameters.
 If an object, it will be passed as options to the map `flyTo` or `fitBounds` method providing control over the animation of the transition.
 Default `true`.
 - `collapsed`: `boolean` - If `true`, the geocoder control will collapse until hovered or in focus.
 Default `false`.